 - Lighter than air, dissipates into atmosphere after combustion

-- If your home already has appliances like a natural gas water heater or oven, natural gas logs will probably be an easy choice as your home is already set up for natural gas use
+- If your home already has appliances like a natural gas water heater or oven, natural gas logs will probably be an easy choice as your home already uses natural gas.

 - natural gas line